 When is one eligible for Medicare?

 - Once you reach 65, you become eligible for Medicare.
-If you have earned wages for 10 years in the workforce, you and your employer have contributed to Medicare each week, a deduction from your paycheck, and you are therefore, qualified.
+If you have earned wages for at least 10 years in the workforce, you and your employer have contributed to Medicare each week, a deduction from your paycheck, and you are therefore, qualified.
 Or, if you are self-employed, you undoubtedly paid into this type of tax as well and, therefore are qualified.

 What is Part A and Part B of Medicare?